 This week’s updates from the Coin Metrics team:

-As always, if you have any feedback or requests, don’t hesitate to reach out at email@example.com.
+As always, if you have any feedback or requests please let us know here.

 Subscribe and Past Issues